hbowie/softdevbigideas/ideas/Make Problems Visible.md

 Title: Make Problems Visible

 Any software development project can be thought of as a series of problems to be solved.
-[Planning][] can help a [team][] anticipate problems, but the discovery and solving of problems is a process that continues over the life of the project.
+[Planning][plan] can help a [team][teams] anticipate problems, but the discovery and solving of problems is a process that continues over the life of the project.

 As new problems are discovered, it's best to avoid the following sorts of dysfunctional behavior: